-As well as life size (bare foot) statues of the Gibb brothers as children in Redcliffe there's also statues of the adult Bee Gees from the 'One Night Only' album era.
+As well as life size (bare foot) statue of the Gibb brothers as children in Redcliffe, there's also statues of the adult Bee Gees from the 'One Night Only' album era.

-Seating features the lyrics of Bee Gees songs and by night the whole laneway comes to life with light shows set to music* every half hour from 7pm till 9.30pm.
+Seating features the lyrics of Bee Gees songs and by night, the whole laneway comes to life with light shows* set to The Bee Gees greatest hits from 7pm until 9:30pm.